 I love this project because the pressure lasts for One Single Day.
 I charge up the camera and burn through memory cards capturing everything I can think of.
 Just once.
 Then I'm done for a whole year.

-You can take a peek at last year's project here (and don't miss the links to the prior few years at the end!)
 I especially loved the pics in 2015 when Little Pea was still home with me during the day.
 That was also Gino's last year to be part of the project, though we didn't know it then.

 I'm going to be doing my project this week.
 I'm thinking Wednesday or Thursday.
 Would you be interested in capturing a day in your own family and joining me?
 Here are some tips to get you started:

 Pick a WEEKDAY: This is crucial.
 On the weekends, we do special things we'd think to document anyway.
 By picking a normal, average, working day you'll be capturing what it's like in your family on a hum drum normal day of your life.
 School, work, errands, chores, the little things that make up 90% of your life but almost never get photographed.

 Charge your batteries, clear a memory card: You should be looking to capture 100-250 photos over the course of a day.
 A lot of them will be filler, but you'll be shocked by the golden nuggets that show up when you look back at the album a year from now.
 Don't miss the shot because your camera died or you didn't have room on the card.